 MOD SDN/86A16/2

-t) Until 1 January 2017, in Regions 1 and 3, the existing duplex channels 78, 19, 79 and 20 can continue to be assigned.
+t) In Regions 1 and 3, the existing duplex channels 78, 19, 79 and 20 can continue to be assigned.
 These channels may be operated as single-frequency channels, subject to coordination with affected administrations.
-From that date, these channels shall only be assigned as single-frequency channels.
-However, existing duplex channel assignments may be preserved for coast stations and retained for vessels, subject to coordination with affected administrations.
-(WRC-12)
+Administrations should take appropriate actions, including not allowing channels 2078, 2019, 2079 and 2020 to transmit from ships, to prevent blocking of the reception of the channels AIS 1, AIS 2, 2027 and 2028.
+(WRC-15)

 MOD SDN/86A16/3

 z) These channels may be used for possible testing of future AIS applications without causing harmful interference to, or claiming protection from, existing applications and stations operating in the fixed and mobile services.

-(WRC-12)
+These channels are split into two simplex channels.
+The upper legs, 2027 and 2028, respectively designated as ASM 1 and ASM 2, are used for non-navigation ASM (application specific messages) as described in the most recent version of Recommendation ITU-R M.[VDES].

+The channels 2027 and 2028 are also allocated to the maritime mobile-satellite service (Earth-to-space) for the reception of ASM messages from ships, as described in the most recent version of Recommendation ITU-R M.[VDES], in which they are denominated respectively as SAT Up1 and SAT Up2.
+(WRC-15)

 Issue B – New applications for maritime radiocommunication – terrestrial component